ipaybit/cardano-sl/docs/tx/binary-format.md

 value of arbitrary type.

-Please note that currently transactions with non-empty attributes are prohibited, and Daedalus wallet always generates and receives transactions with **empty** attributes.
-But in future it might change and probably transactions will have the real attributes.
+Please note that currently transactions with non-empty attributes are prohibited, and the Daedalus wallet always generates and receives transactions with **empty** attributes.
+But in the future it might change and transactions will likely have real attributes.

 ## Full Example